ncatlab/nlab-content/pages/3/7/2/0/273/content.md

 \linebreak

-With non-abelian generalized cohomology thus recognized as a respectable subject, one is led to generalize familiar constructions in abelian cohomology, as far as possible, and to explore the consequences.
+With non-abelian generalized cohomology thus recognized as a worthwhile subject, one is led to generalize familiar constructions in abelian cohomology, as far as possible, and to explore the consequences.

 First, one may straightforwardly equip non-abelian cohomology with further attributes: Considering the right hand side of (eq:NonabelianCohomology) not just for plain spaces but for sheaves of spaces ([[infinity-stack|higher stacks]]) leads to non-abelian generalized sheaf cohomology, including, in particular, non-abelian generalized versions of [[twisted cohomology]] and of [[equivariant cohomology]].